 “But you are a chosen generation, a royal priesthood, a holy nation, His own special people, that you may proclaim the praises of Him who called you out of darkness into His marvelous light; who once were not a people but are now the people of God, who had not obtained mercy but now have obtained mercy.”(1 Peter 2:9-10)

-The vision of St. Mary Coptic Orthodox Church is to make an impact for God, here in Victorville, California by helping people understand the enriching messages of eternal hope given to us by Jesus Christ through His words and deeds.
+The vision of St. Mary Coptic Orthodox Church is to make an impact for God in Victorville, California, by helping people understand the enriching messages of eternal hope given to us by Jesus Christ through His words and deeds.
 Our aim is to make contact with and encourage others to join us in our life-enhancing Christian journey.

-The Church keeps her congregation informed with the latest news and events within Saint Mary Coptic Orthodox Church, Victorville, California, the Diocese of Los Angeles, Southern California and Hawaii as well as the church abroad through news stories, press releases, announcements, and more.
+This website aims to provide the latest news and events pertaining to Saint Mary Coptic Orthodox Church, Victorville, California, the Diocese of Los Angeles, Southern California, and Hawaii, as well as the Church abroad through news stories, press releases, announcements, and more.

 Saint Mary Coptic Orthodox Church in Victorville was founded in 1988 to serve the Coptic Christian community in